clinical-meteor/cookbook/readme.md

 ## Breaking News

 A lot of people have reported problems with the auto-update feature in Meteor 0.9.
-If you have an application in production that you'd like to prevent from auto-updating, there's reports of the following environment variable doing just that.
+If you have an application in production that you'd like to prevent from auto-updating, there's reports that the following environment variable will ensure that your app doesn't start into the auto-update script.

 ````js
 export METEOR_TEST_UPDATE_MANIFEST="offline"